Saixss/onmovies/README.md

 # onmovies
-Online movie database made with Symfony framework
+Online movie database made with Symfony framework.

+To run, remove .example from .env file and enter your db credentials.
+Run "npm run watch" to compile assests.